eigenfoo/eigenfoo.github.io/content/recipes/strawberry-charlotte.md

 2. Whip the gelatin mixture until somewhat fluffy.
 Fold in the egg whites and then the cream.
 Add sour liqueur to taste.
 Pour into serving containers and refrigerate until firm, about 2 hours.
-3. Decorate with a few whole berries.
-Serve with the sweetened crushed strawberries as a sauce.
+3. Garnish with a few whole berries.
+Serve with the strawberry compote.

+**For the compote:**

+1. In a saucepan over medium heat, add the ¼ cup sugar, quartered strawberries, and 1 tablespoon lemon juice.
+Simmer until the mixture is a thick sauce, about 20 minutes.
+Crush the strawberries with a wooden spoon, if desired.
+   Let cool and add sour liqueur to taste.
+Refrigerate until ready to serve.

 - **Yield:** 8 servings.
 - **Time:** 1½ hour preparation; 1 hour cooking; 1 hour refrigeration.